nizzaneela/Programming_error_explanation/README.md

 ...     # return the likelihoods
 ...     return n_tau_p/1100, n_tau_1c/1100
 ```
-($\tau_{2C}$ is neglected here because its measured likelihood was zero.)

 The equations for the Bayes factors can be written in terms of the likelihoods and posterior probabilities, e.g.:
 ```
 >>> def compute_bfs(p_tau_p_given_i1, p_tau_1c_given_i1, posteriors):
 ...     bf = 0.25*p_tau_p_given_i1**2*sum(posteriors)/(0.5*p_tau_1c_given_i1*sum(posteriors[:2]))
 ...     return bf
 ```
-Repeatedly resampling the likelihoods and computing the resulting Bayes factors then provides a distribution of what can be expected from a sample of 1100 simulations.
+Repeatedly resampling the likelihoods and computing the Bayes factors then provides a distribution of the results that can be expected from a sample of 1100 simulations.
 ```
 >>> recCA_posteriors = np.array([77.28, 8.18, 10.49, 3.71])/100 # from Table 1
 >>> results = []